ejci/iZettle-for-Titanium/readme.md

 ##Disclaimer
-Unfortunately I was unable to test it on real application because iZettle is not available in my country (Slovakia) :( But it should work... if not please contact me and i will try to help.
+Unfortunately I was unable to test it on real application because iZettle is not available in my country (Slovakia) :( But it should work... if not please contact me and I will try to help.

 Author: [Miroslav Magda](http://blog.ejci.net)
 Version 0.1.0